 100 Hours: My Ultimate Istanbul Itinerary

 They said my Istanbul itinerary wasn’t going to be worth it.
 With just 100 hours between arriving and flying off, how was I going to enjoy everything Turkey had to offer?
-I would miss out the fairy chimneys of Cappadocia, the travertine terraces of Pamukkale, the ruins of Ephesus (Efes) and more.
+I would miss out the fairy chimneys and other things to do in Cappadocia, the travertine terraces of Pamukkale, the ruins of Ephesus (Efes) and more.

 But, hey, when some of the stones have witnessed the rise and fall of the Byzantine and Ottoman Empires, there’s no shame in spending more time in the former capital.
 After five days in Istanbul, I can only say I’ve scratched the surface, yet most people spend only a couple of nights in transit.
 Now, this is what you might be missing out on.